netboxlabs/console-docs/docs/Administration Console/upgrading-nbc.md

 To upgrade your version of NetBox Cloud, follow these steps:

-1. Scroll down to the "Deployment" section of the admin dashboard:
+1. Scroll down to the "Deployment" section of the admin console:

     ![deployment section](..//images/netbox_cloud/deployment_section.png)